 include SACC in dedicated classrooms.
 SACC in temporary classrooms or open resource spaces are not included in this count.
 Additional SACC at Graham Road SACC program is run by the Fairfax County Government, not FCPS.
-Numbers Additional ACE at Graham Road Community Building and Plum Center. ' School is currently going through phasing for AAP Local Level IV.
+Numbers Lanier MS was renamed to Katherine Johnson MS, effective in SY 2021-22.
+Additional ACE at Graham Road Community Building and Plum Center. ° School is currently going through phasing for AAP Local Level IV.
 Community Building.
 Governor's School.